Farm and Garden

 • DPSCD Farm-to-School

-DPSCD Farm-to-School works to execute the Office of School Nutrition's mission to provide high-quality food, nutrition, and wellness education while eliminating barriers to healthy food.
-Each Farm-to-School initiative focuses on connecting students, teachers and community members to local agriculture while empowering them to grow their own food at school or at home.
+Farm-to-School works to execute the Division of School Nutrition's mission to provide high-quality food, nutrition, and wellness education while eliminating barriers to healthy food.
+Each Farm-to-School initiative focuses on connecting students, teachers, and community members to local agriculture while empowering them to grow their own food at school or at home.
 The program is further enriched by the following:

 • Local Procurement